patriciagomezbello/AzOpenaiBackend/docs/data-integration/cicd-variables.md

 - `FILE_MODE`: This allows you to use Azure Storage Blobs directly for the data integration.
 Available values are:
   - `git` (default): Load the data from the Git repository.
   - `blob`: Load the data from Azure Storage Blobs.
+  - `all`: Load data from both Git and Azure Storage Blobs.

 ### Git Mode